Are Lithium Batteries Good for Boondocking?

 Increased Use Capacity

 If you are not able to run off of a campground’s power or immediately recharge your battery, you will want a battery that will last as long as possible.
 Traditional lead acid models only allow for 55% of the total amp hour capacity to be used before it could become damaging to the battery.
-With lithium iron phosphate, users are able to access 100% of the battery’s amp hours, allowing for a huge increase in the amount of electricity available for a single charge.
+With lithium iron phosphate, users are able to access 100% of the amp hours and it takes 35% less power to charge the battery if you use a generator to charge it , allowing for a huge increase in the amount of electricity available for a single charge.

 If you are headed out for a boondocking adventure, the last thing you will want to do is sit around and wait for your RV’s battery to charge.
 Lithium batteries charge to full capacity in between 1 to 3 hours, whereas lead acid batteries take between 8 and 12 hours.
-If you have a solar panel system installed to increase your boondocking potential, having a lithium battery will drastically cut down on the amount of sunlight hours needed for the system to fully charge.
+If you have a solar panel system installed to increase your boondocking potential, having a lithium battery will drastically cut down on the amount of sunlight hours and solar panels more than 35% needed for the system to fully charge.

 Lower Cost, Longer Life Expectancy

 RV’s are a big lifestyle investment, so the products that you put inside should be carefully considered.
 Although lithium iron phosphate batteries are more expensive than lead acid batteries, their increased life expectancy actually allows them to have a lower overall cost per cycle.
-Lead acid batteries operate on average for between 3 to 5 years at a cost per cycle of roughly 67 cents.
-Lithium batteries typically last between 7 to 8 years, resulting in a cost per cycle of merely 31 cents.
+Lead acid batteries operate on average for between 3 to 5 years at a cost per cycle of roughly 67 cents about 300 cycles.
+Lithium batteries typically last between 15 to 20 years, resulting in a cost per cycle of merely 31 cents about 2500 to 5000 cycles.

 If you’re out enjoying the open road or the confines of nature, the last thing that you will want to worry about is the maintenance of your battery.
 Lead acid batteries require the constant maintenance of water levels, as well as potentially causing headaches with corrosion.
 Lithium batteries do not require any water level maintenance, nor do they release the gases that tend to cause corrosion in lead acid batteries.